acai-consulting/terraform-aws-lambda/README.md

 ### Use-Case 1
 This Lambda will list all CloudWatch LogGroups and IAM Roles and return them as JSON.
-This Use-Case will create a Lambda, with a new Execution IAM Role and provides a lambda_permission policy-snip to perform the tasks.
+This use-case will create a Lambda, with a new Execution IAM Role and provides a lambda_permission policy-snip to perform the tasks.

 Location: [`./examples/use-case-1`](./examples/use-case-1/)
 ``` hcl